Cioko04/OSK-BACKEND/README.md

 - **User Authentication:** Secure handling of user authentication for driving schools, students, and instructors.
 - **Lesson Management:** API endpoints to create, update, and delete driving lessons, with support for scheduling and resource allocation.
 - **Payment Processing:** Integration with payment gateways for processing course fees securely.
-- **Database Management:** Utilizes SQL for efficient data storage, retrieval, and management of user profiles, lesson details, and payment records.
+- **Database Management:** Leverage MySQL for seamless data storage, retrieval, and management of user profiles, lesson details, and payment records.
 - **Role-Based Access Control:** Implements role-based access control to ensure that only authorized users can perform specific actions.